'Helping Children With Loss' A Unique Training Programme

 In 'When Children Grieve' the authors offer a cutting-edge volume to free children from the false idea of "not feeling bad" and to empower them with positive, effective methods of dealing with loss."

-I really enjoy delivering this programme - I have had participants from a wonderful mix of different backgrounds including: pre-school managers, family support workers, a dance teacher, a counselling student, primary school teachers, teaching assistants and a hypnotherapist.
+I really enjoy delivering this programme - To date participants have been from a wonderful mix of backgrounds including: pre-school managers, family support workers, a dance teacher, a counselling student, primary school teachers, teaching assistants and a hypnotherapist.
 All fed back on how eye-opening the training was; with reference to their own life experiences as well as that of the children in their care.
-I am very proud of them for choosing to make a

 What can you expect from the sessions?

-Each week I will be sharing with my participants fundamental aspects of loss; of how society in the main has got it so wrong (for so long) and how we can inadvertently cause so much emotional damage; as we pass down to our children incorrect or unhelpful emotional language and the learnt behaviour copied from our peers, parents, grandparents and professional elders.
-And so this continues in a never-ending cycle.
+Each week we discuss how society in the main has got it so wrong (for so long) and how we can inadvertently cause so much emotional damage; as we pass down to our children incorrect or unhelpful emotional language and the learnt behaviour copied from our peers, parents, grandparents and professional elders.
+And this continues in a never-ending cycle.
 Each session is a combination of listening, sharing ideas and personal experiences - whether that is in a private or a professional capacity.
 There are some interactive session tasks too.

-Current training is to groups of four and all sessions are online.
-Each person receives their own handbook 'When Children Grieve - For Adults to Help Children Deal with Death, Divorce, Pet Loss, Moving and Other Losses', and each week there is reading assigned -coinciding with the future session.
+Current training is to groups of four or six participants and all sessions are online.
+Each person receives their own handbook 'When Children Grieve - For Adults to Help Children Deal with Death, Divorce, Pet Loss, Moving and Other Losses', and each week there is reading assigned.
 There is also weekly reflection required from all participants in between the sessions too.

 Who wrote the programme?